bootstrapworld/codemirror-blocks/doc/pretty.md

 Most of the time, you should prefer `horz` over `concat`.

-If instead of a fixed number of documents, you have an array of them, you can use `concatArray(docArray)`.
+If you have an array of documents, you can use `concatArray(docArray)`.

 #### Vertical Concatenation